mathesar-foundation/mathesar-wiki/engineering/architecture/dateandtime.md

 Another way to input data is through bulk import.
 In that case, we're completely reliant on the database parsing.
 This is the reason goal (4) is important.

+The PostgreSQL documentation regarding Date and Time types is [here](https://www.postgresql.org/docs/13/datatype-datetime.html).
+Note especially the input and output of the various types.

 #### Regarding relative times

 There are some relative dates / times which make sense, e.g. "tomorrow", to store in a date column.
 These will _not_ be stored in a "relative" way, though.
 They'll be stored as a static date or time (one day later than the current day in the example).
 As for durations, there's some weird overlap between intervals "2 days ago" and a specific time "2 days ago".
 We'll choose whether to store the duration or a static time based on the column type or other context.